pwang00/pwang00.github.io/_pages/about.md

 * Cybersecurity-adjacent software engineering
 * Compilers (optimizations, infrastructure)

-I am a strong believer in open-sourcing my work, and I hope that every software engineer do the same.
+I am a strong believer in open-sourcing my work, and I hope that every software engineer strives to do the same.

 Besides doing security-related stuff, I have a few hobbies, some newer than others: